akohan91/libak-salesforce-dynamic-soql/DynamicSOQL.md

 `stringify(String sobjectApiName): String` <br>
 Builds a SOQL condition string like `Name = 'Andrew'`

 ## DynamicSOQLOrderBy
 <a name="DynamicSOQLOrderBy">

 ### Constructors
 <a name="DynamicSOQLOrderBy_Constructors">

-The following are constructors for DynamicSOQL.
+The following are constructors for DynamicSOQLOrderBy.

 - `DynamicSOQLOrderBy(List<String> orderByFields)`
 ```java